Chronowanderer/aLBcells-for-HDsystem/README.md

 ## How to run models

-Codes in MATLAB 2017a are provided at [kaggle.com/chronowanderer/albcells-for-hdsystem-simulation-results](kaggle.com/chronowanderer/albcells-for-hdsystem-simulation-results).
+Simulation results used for testing and plotting in the paper are provided at [kaggle.com/chronowanderer/albcells-for-hdsystem-simulation-results](kaggle.com/chronowanderer/albcells-for-hdsystem-simulation-results).

 ## Contact me

+Feel free to contact me for any assistance and communication.

 Yijia (Charlie) Yan
 yijia.yan@new.ox.ac.uk